 During his JD program at the University of Denver Sturm College of Law, Mike assisted in federal environmental litigation as a Student Attorney in the Environmental Law Clinic, served as Business Editor of the Denver Journal of International Law & Policy, worked as a professor's research assistant in the area of civil rights, and undertook studies in Europe focused on international law and European Union law.
 He also interned with the Denver City Attorney’s Office, the Office of the Colorado State Public Defender, and the environmental practice group of a Colorado-based private law firm.
 During his LLM program at the George Washington University Law School, Mike specialized in environmental and energy law, and he interned with the U.S. Department of Energy’s Office of Environmental Management.

-Mike is a member of the District of Columbia Bar Association, Metropolitan Washington Employment Lawyers Association, and Washington Foreign Law Society.
+Mike is a member of the District of Columbia Bar Association, Metropolitan Washington Employment Lawyers Association, National Employment Lawyers Association, and Washington Foreign Law Society.

 In his free time, Mike enjoys volunteering and playing drums and percussion in several bands made up of lawyers who rock for charitable causes.